TOWNHOUSE RENTAL V, L.L.C. owns or operates 0 buildings in New York City, totaling 144 units.

-32 active housing-court litigations are on file across their buildings.
+32 active housing-court cases are on file across TOWNHOUSE RENTAL V, L.L.C.'s buildings.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.